Season of the Witch (2011 film): Development and filming

-Screenwriter Bragi F. Schut wrote Season of the Witch as a spec script that was placed on the open market in 2000.
+Screenwriter Bragi F. Schut wrote Season of the Witch as a spec script; in 2003, the script won Schut the Nicholl Fellowship, the single most prestigious award for an unproduced screenplay.
+The script was placed on the open market in 2000.
 Numerous studios bid on the script, and producers Charles Roven and Alex Gartner collaborated with the studio MGM to place a winning bid.
-MGM could not find traction to produce the film, and in 2003–2004 the studio "was essentially obtained by a number of concerns".
+MGM could not find traction to produce the film, and in 2003–2004 the studio "was essentially obtained by a number of concerns."
 Columbia Pictures earmarked several properties for themselves, including Season of the Witch.
 The producers worked with director Dominic Sena to perform location shooting throughout Europe.
 They sought a 14th-century castle to use as a setting for the story; castles visited in Germany, Poland and the Czech Republic could not fit the period.
 With the film yet to be produced, the project eventually moved to Relativity Media, and Sena was officially attached to direct.
 Business and creative discussions led to avoiding too much violence or gore in the film so a broader audience could see it.
 Actor Nicolas Cage was considered for the starring role but was unavailable during the time of the location shooting.
 Cage eventually became available in 2008 and was cast in the role.
 He explained his interest, "I wanted to make movies that celebrated actors like Christopher Lee and Vincent Price, and the great Roger Corman classics that are unafraid to explore the paranormal and the supernatural."

 The crew began production immediately after Cage finished Bad Lieutenant: Port of Call New Orleans (2009).
 The film had a budget of approximately US$40 million, and much of the budget was covered by Relativity with pre-sales to distributors outside the United States.
 Filming took place in Austria, Hungary and Croatia.
 Most of the principal photography took place in practical locations, with several days committed to filming on greenscreen.
 Scenes were filmed at Burg Kreuzenstein and on the Loser mountain.
-Principal photography was completed by April 2009, but the cast and crew re-gathered a few months later to film additional battle sequences, filming on greenscreen to save on travel.
+Principal photography was completed by April 2009.

+Following negative test screenings, the cast and crew reunited in Louisiana to film additional scenes (mainly battle sequences), filming on greenscreen to save on travel.
+The reshoots were directed by an uncredited Brett Ratner.